-- 5.3 The Council's Interim Policy Guidance (IPG) notes that small-scale development adjacent to the main built form of a settlement will be supported where it results in incremental and organic growth.
+- 5.2 The site as noted is not within Development Limits of a settlement within the Settlement Hierarchy included in policy CP4.
+Policy CP4 seeks to restrict new development unless it meets the tests of policies CP1 and CP2 and demonstrates an exceptional circumstance under the criteria of CP4.
+In this case no exceptional circumstance is claimed and the scheme cannot benefit from the provisions of CP4.
+The NPPF is more permissive and the Interim Policy Guidance (IPG) has been adopted to bridge the gap between the LDF policy and that of the NPPF. - 5.3 The IPG notes that small-scale development adjacent to the main built form of a settlement will be supported where it results in incremental and organic growth.
 As a guide, small scale would normally be considered to comprise up to 5 dwellings.
 However, each development must be considered on its own merits taking into the account the scale and unique character and appearance of the settlement.
 The IPG sets out six criteria for the consideration of development, which are discussed below. - 5.4 Linton on Ouse is designated as a Service Village in the Hambleton District Council Settlement Hierarchy 2014.
 Service villages are identified in the Hambleton Core Strategy Policy CP4 as the main location of services to promote those provided by Service Centres (i.e. Market Towns including Easingwold), to help meet the needs of local communities.
 The scheme would be within 400m of a village shop and post office, the village hall and playing field; a public house and public transport facilities, which include services to York and Easingwold.
 The proposal is also approximately 800 m from the primary school.
 As such the proposal would be located close to facilities which future residents could take advantage of without needing to rely on the private car. - 5.5 There have been no other housing sites proposed within Linton on Ouse seeking to benefit from the provisions of the IPG.